aws-samples/busy-engineers-encryption-sdk/docs/exercises/3-encryption_sdk.rst

     .. group-tab:: Java

-        We won't need the class attribute for ``keyID``, so replace that with ``masterKey`` for the KMS master key.
+        We won't need the class attribute for ``keyID``, so replace that with ``masterKey`` for the KMS Master Key.

         .. code-block:: java
            :lineno-start: 56

             private final KmsMasterKey masterKey;

-        In our constructor, we'll create the master key like so:
+        In our constructor, we'll create the Master Key like so:

         .. code-block:: java
            :lineno-start: 69